-FAFSA - Major Financial Aid Changes for 2019-20
+FAFSA - Major Financial Aid Changes

 The first step in applying for financial aid is to complete the Free Application for Federal Student Aid (FAFSA) form.

 Students can get advice on completing the FAFSA online here.

 The 2022-23 changes include the following:

 The login process for the 2022-23 FAFSA form has undergone the following updates:

 - Users will now be able to select their specific role before they enter the FAFSA form.